Diabetes mellitus: Managing blood sugar and improving metabolic health

 Is diabetes an autoimmune disease?

-Diabetes mellitus type 1 is an autoimmune condition that attacks the pancreas, making it unable to produce insulin.
+Type 1 diabetes is an autoimmune condition where the immune system attacks the pancreas, stopping it from producing insulin.

-Where can I find a functional medicine diabetes specialist?
+Where can I find functional medicine support for diabetes?

-Our functional medicine practitioner and diabetes specialist, Mark Payne, consults from our Melbourne Functional Medicine clinic in South Melbourne.
-Mark uses a cutting-edge approach that combines the latest functional medicine tools and insights with results-focused health coaching in our healthcare program.
+You can see our functional medicine practitioner, Mark Payne, at Melbourne Functional Medicine in South Melbourne.
+Mark combines the latest functional medicine tools with results-focused health coaching in our diabetes program.

-We offer telehealth throughout Australia, so you can access our world-class diabetes healthcare wherever you are.
+We also offer telehealth across Australia, so you can access expert diabetes care wherever you live.

 Can’t find what you’re looking for?
 Reach out to the team directly – we’ll be happy to assist.